6. Q. What are two of the most important aspects of intelligence?

 A: The Development of Intelligence through the Analysis of Collected Information and Existing Intelligence.

-52. Q. Para 42 What do Intelligence Analyst Produce?
+52. Q. Para 42 What do Intelligence analysts Produce?

 A: Analysts Create Intelligence Products, Conclusions, or Projections regarding Threats and Relevant Aspects of the Operational Environment to answer Known or Anticipated requirements in an Effective Format

-53. Q. Para 47 What are the Building Blocks by which the Intelligence Warfighting Function Facilitate situational understanding and supports Decision making?
+53. Q. Para 47 What are the building blocks by which thi Intelligence Warfighting Function facilitate situational understanding and supports decision making?

 A: All-Source Intelligence and Single-Source Intelligence.